lucthienphong1120/BITB-Phishing/README.md

 ![Demo](/demo.gif)

-# To do
+# To do list

-I want to do:

-- maximize mode that will turn into full screen
+- [ ] maximize mode that will turn into full screen
-- function enable ssl check
+- [ ] function enable ssl check
-- appearance effect more realistic
+- [ ] appearance effect more realistic
-- detect user color preference
+- [ ] detect user color preference
-- fix some css, ...
+- [ ] fix some css, animation,...

 if you can, feel free to contribute, thanks!